 7.0 ELECTRICAL SOURCES OF IGNITION Record of Assessors Findings Relevant Photographs 7.1 Have reasonable measures been taken to prevent fires of electrical origin?
-Yes The electrical equipment and installations in the common areas was limited and all appeared to be in good condition based on a visual inspection, which is to be expected bearing in mind the recent completion of the building.
+Yes The electrical equipment and installations in the common areas was limited and all appeared to be in good condition based on a visual inspection.
 7.2 More specifically: a.
 Have fixed installation(s) been periodically inspected and tested?
-Yes The fixed electrical wiring is tested in line with the current Electrical Regulations under a cyclical program and that any deficiencies identified in the survey document are attended to by an A2Dominion electrical contractor.

-The next fixed wire test due 07/2027. b.
+Yes A2Dominion have confirmed that all fixed wire testing has been carried out in line with IET regulations.
+Although testing has been carried out A2d should ensure that any faults identified have been rectified.
+We cannot confirm when the next fixed wire test is due. b.
 Have portable appliances been tested?
+N/A

-N/A There were no portable appliances within the communal areas.
+There were no portable appliances within the communal areas.
 Residents are responsible for their own electrical equipment within their flats.
 7.3 Comments & hazards observed: N/A 8.0 SMOKING Record of Assessors Findings Relevant Photographs 8.1 Have reasonable measures been taken to prevent fires as a result of smoking?
 Yes The residents of the premises are made aware of the restrictions on smoking in the common areas.
 This is included in the tenancy agreement.
 8.2 More specifically: a.
 Is smoking prohibited in appropriate areas?
-Yes Smoking is prohibited within the common parts. b.
+Yes Smoking is prohibited within communal areas.
+Residents may smoke within their own properties. b.
 Are there suitable arrangements for those who wish to smoke?
+Yes There is no requirement for the landlord to provide external smoking provisions. c.
+Did the smoking policy appear to be observed at time of inspection?
+Yes The assessor did not see any signs of illicit smoking within the communal areas. d.
+Are "No smoking" signs provided in the common areas?
 Yes

-There is no requirement for the landlord to provide external smoking provisions. c.
-Did the smoking policy appear to be observed at time of inspection? e of Yes The assessor did not see any signs of illicit smoking within the communal areas. d.
-Are "No smoking" signs provided in the common areas?
-Yes No Smoking signage installed within the common parts.
+Signage is displayed within the communal area stating No Smoking.
 8.3 Comments & hazards observed: N/A 9.0 ARSON Record of Assessors Findings Relevant Photographs 9.1 Does basic security against arson by outsiders appear reasonable?
-Yes The building is protected from arson by secure access controls at the main entrance common parts door and to the ground floor lobby doors.
-CCTV system also provided.
+Yes The property is provided with a secure entry system to prevent unauthorised access.
+Access control system provided to the main lobby doors at each floor level.
+CCTV system installed.
 9.2 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?
-Yes Secure waste store area at ground floor level.

-Externally at ground floor level to the left-hand side of the block, there was an accumulation of combustible items relating to rough sleeping, which should be removed.
-Refer to Action Plan 9.3 Comments & hazards observed: N/A 10.0 PORTABLE HEATERS & INSTALLATIONS Record of Assessors Findings Relevant Photographs 10.1 Is the use of portable heaters avoided as far as practicable?
+Yes At ground floor level there are integral waste storage container areas, which are provided with an access control system and CCTV system.
+9.3 Comments & hazards observed: N/A 10.0 PORTABLE HEATERS & INSTALLATIONS Record of Assessors Findings Relevant Photographs 10.1 Is the use of portable heaters avoided as far as practicable?
 N/A 10.2 Are fixed heating installations subject to regular maintenance?
-N/A No fixed heating installations noted to the common parts.
-10.3 Comments & hazards observed: N/A 11.0 COOKING Record of Assessors Findings Relevant Photographs 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
 N/A